Acgua/ioBroker.fully-mqtt/README.md

 * [TEST - Adapter Fully Browser mit MQTT](https://forum.iobroker.net/topic/63705/)

 ## To Do and/or In Progress
-* To Do: Delete device objects once deleted in adapter options
+* To Do: Delete device objects once device is deleted in adapter options
 * To Do: Add option to delete device objects if device is deactivated
 * In Progress: Add Adapter to Latest Repository for beta testing (requested, [PR #2184](https://github.com/ioBroker/ioBroker.repositories/pull/2184))
 * In Progress: Add Adapter to Weblate (requested, [#108](https://github.com/ioBrokerTranslator/requests/issues/108))